cims-bioko/cims-server/README.md

 The server application providing demographic data and user management for the CIMS.
-It is responsible for handling XML form submissions as they are uploaded by tablet users to ODK Aggregate, creating and maintaining demographic information, and providing a data synchronization servics used by cims-tablet to assist with location-sensitive data entry.
+It is responsible for handling XML form submissions as they are uploaded by tablet users to ODK Aggregate, creating and maintaining demographic information, and providing a data synchronization services used by cims-tablet so it can assist with location-sensitive data entry.

 For more information, please see the [CIMS background documentation](https://github.com/cims-bioko/cims-bioko.github.io/wiki/Background).